2. What are cookies?

 Cookies are used for a variety of reasons, such as to improve the functionality and performance of this Site and to safeguard your privacy when browsing our Local Sites.
 They can allow you to use functions such as being able to find and compare mortgages and use secure online application forms.
 If you leave a secure session window open when logged in to Internet Banking, cookies will enhance your security by prompting you to end (and/or automatically ending) your secure session.

 When we include links to third party websites, please bear in mind they will have their own privacy and cookie policies that will govern the use of any information you submit.
-We recommend you read their policies as HSBC Private Bank (UK) Limited is not responsible or liable for any third party's privacy practices.
+We recommend you read their policies as HSBC UK Bank plc is not responsible or liable for any third party's privacy practices.

 4. How we work with trusted third parties

-HSBC Private Bank (UK) Limited uses third party trusted suppliers including those partners who provide important functionality to our websites.
+HSBC UK Bank plc uses third party trusted suppliers including those partners who provide important functionality to our websites.

 In relation to Local Sites, third parties may include local suppliers to HSBC Group members, such as website insurance policy providers.